Prassthanam: Plot

-Set in the backdrop of politics of Uttar Pradesh, Baldev Pratap Singh (Sanjay Dutt) is a four time MLA from Malihabad constituency.
-Baldev recently obtained a stay order against businessman Bajwa Khatri (Chunky Pandey), with which his popularity has soared and he is all set to win elections the fifth time.
-Majid Maqbool (Zakir Hussain) a leader in Baldev's political party is also in the fray and wishes to obtain party ticket for fighting elections from Malihabad constituency.
+Set in the backdrop of politics of Uttar Pradesh, Baldev Pratap Singh is a four time MLA from Malihabad constituency.
+Baldev recently obtained a stay order against businessman Bajwa Khatri, with which his popularity has soared and he is all set to win elections the fifth time.
+Majid Maqbool a leader in Baldev's political party is also in the fray and wishes to obtain party ticket for fighting elections from Malihabad constituency.

-In a flashback of events, Baldev and Badshah (Jackie Shroff) are beating up the goons who challenge and insult Jaiprakash Kedar (M. K. Raina) in local village elections.
-Jaiprakash's son Shiv (Anup Soni) decides to fight in the village elections after his father quits the race due to communal politics.
+In a flashback of events, Baldev and Badshah are beating up the goons who challenge and insult Jaiprakash Kedar in local village elections.
+Jaiprakash's son Shiv decides to fight in the village elections after his father quits the race due to communal politics.
 Shiv's political opponent Kishen Yadav kills him during a rally, so Baldev and Badshah track down Kishen and his goons and kill them.
-On Jaiprakash’s deathbed, he asks Baldev to marry his daughter-in-law Saroj (Manisha Koirala) and take care of Shiv's children Ayush (Ali Fazal) and Palak (Chahatt Khanna).
+On Jaiprakash’s deathbed, he asks Baldev to marry his daughter-in-law Saroj and take care of Shiv's children Ayush and Palak.

 In the present day, Ayush works with Baldev and is the heir apparent to Baldev's political legacy.
 While Ayush is working with his step father, Palak has severed all ties with her mother and step father, which deeply saddens Saroj.
 She resents her mother for remarrying so soon after her father’s death, and then having another child.
 She is a doctor, married to a psychiatrist and has two small children.
 She only maintains a relationship with her brother Ayush.
 Palak introduces Ayush to her friend Shivi, whom he begins to date.

-Baldev and Saroj's son Vivaan (Satyajeet Dubey) is a hot headed brat who aspires to take over his father's political empire, but Baldev believes he is unfit for politics and should rather go abroad and study so that he can come back to run the family business.
+Baldev and Saroj's son Vivaan is a hot headed brat who aspires to take over his father's political empire, but Baldev believes he is unfit for politics and should rather go abroad and study so that he can come back to run the family business.
 Vivaan overheard his mother say she regrets having him, since it pushed her daughter away from her.

 Badshah Khan is Baldev's loyal lieutenant.
-Badshah’s only child is Asma (Divina Thakur) and has recently completed her MBA.
+Badshah’s only child is Asma and has recently completed her MBA.
 Baldev appoints her manager of his hotel.
 Vivaan misbehaves with her when he is at the hotel, which Ayush witnesses.
 Baldev forces Vivaan to apologize to her in front of the family.
 As punishment, Vivaan must work under Asma at the hotel.
 Vivaan and Asma make up and become friends.

 Majid blackmails the party officials and obtains the party ticket for Malihabad constituency so Baldev decides to fight the election as an independent.
 As elections are nearing, Baldev's enemies Majid and Bajwa have joined hands and make an unsuccessful assassination attempt on Baldev's life.
-Vivaan berates Baldev's party workers, including the leader of the farmers Durga (Yashraaj Chaurasia), for their inability to stop the attack, Ayush publicly humiliates him for doing so.
+Vivaan berates Baldev's party workers, including the leader of the farmers Durga, for their inability to stop the attack, Ayush publicly humiliates him for doing so.